 Benefits of Joining Sabiduría Latina/o Psychology Emphasis

-- Depending on a student’s Spanish language skills, the student can either take the Basic Clinical Skills Bilingual Lab (1-credit course for students who have Spanish skills at the intermediate-mid level or intermediate-high level) or the Basics of Mental Health Spanish I (1-credit course for students who have Spanish skills at the intermediate-low or low level).
+- Depending on a student’s Spanish language skills, the student can either take the Basic Clinical Skills Bilingual Lab (equivalent to 1-credit course for students who have Spanish skills at the intermediate-mid level or intermediate-high level) or the Basics of Mental Health Spanish II (equivalent to 1-credit course for students who have Spanish skills at the intermediate-low or low level).
 Either course is required in first year.

-- Depending on a student’s Spanish language skills, the student can either take the Treatment Planning and Intervention Bilingual Lab (1-credit course for students who have Spanish skills at the intermediate-mid level or intermediate-high level) or the Basics of Mental Health Spanish II (1-credit course for students who have Spanish skills at the intermediate-low or low level).
+- Depending on a student’s Spanish language skills, the student can either take the Treatment Planning and Intervention Bilingual Lab (equivalent to 1-credit course for students who have Spanish skills at the intermediate-mid level or intermediate-high level) or the Basics of Mental Health Spanish II (equivalent to 1-credit course for students who have Spanish skills at the intermediate-low or low level).
 Either course is required in the first year.

 - Sociocultural Foundations of Latina/o Mental Health (3 credits)

 - Participation in one Latino Cultural Experience, Immersion, or International Study (1 credit – recommended in summer prior to the second year of graduate study).